daftengineer/daftengineer.github.io/_posts/2018-09-15-accident-hotspots-banglore.markdown

  <p style="text-align:justify;">Finally the plot looks like this:</p>
   <img src="https://daftengineer.github.io/media_assets/ml8p4.jpg" />

- <p style="text-align:justify;">Here are one location for each hotspot.
+ <p style="text-align:justify;">Here is one location for each hotspot.
 Others will be at maximum of epsilon distance from this location.</p>
   <img src="https://daftengineer.github.io/media_assets/ml8p5.jpg" />
  </div>